 The day after Zoey worked on her last name in 2018, I decided to help her analyze her name using the Montessori movable alphabet.
 We focused on the “ch” phonogram in “chick.”
 In addition to using the chick label from the pack, we used a chenille chick and our small wooden movable alphabet.

 Zoey enjoyed the work and liked learning more about the “ch” sound.

 If you’re wondering how to introduce phonograms, you’ll find ideas in this post: Phonics: How to Introduce Words Starting with Phonograms.

 More Ideas from Personalized Holiday Name Tracing for Preschoolers – YouTube Video

-This short video of my 4-year-old granddaughter, Zoey, shows just a few more ways the name-tracing part of the printables can be used.
+This short video of then-4-year-old Zoey shows a few more ways the name-tracing part of the printables can be used.
 It’s just for a different time of year!

 The Living Montessori Now Shop